-Rhodes Appliance Repair is experienced in refrigerator repair service in CITY, including services to repair broken ice makers.
+Rhodes Appliance Repair is experienced in refrigerator repair service in Massachusetts, including services to repair broken ice makers.
 Learn about some common ice maker problems below:

 Ice makers are possibly one of the most convenient inventions of all time.
 An ice maker is a small luxury many people not appreciate.
 Refrigerator ice makers are relatively simple machines that do not feature a lot of complicated components that can go wrong with them.